The Manhattan Project and Trinitite

 My web site has been up for four years now and I have continued to add pieces to my collection while offering nice pieces to others who are interested in this historic material.
 In December of 2020, I was contacted by a woman from Arizona who was in charge of liquidating the estate of Erich Draeger.

 I have devoted this site to being not only a selling location where you can obtain top quality, documented specimens, but as it develops, it will be a permanent historical reference for anyone who wants to learn more about trinitite.
 Once all my excess material is gone, this web site will remain.
 I have now acquired trinitite from the: Wallace T. Smith, R. Harold Draeger, Ralph Pray, Nathan Voss, Ken Kyte and Lincoln LaPaz collections.
 I will only sell specimens from the collections that can be documented and authenticated.

 Every piece of trinitite I sell comes with a printout of the test results and a history of the collection and collector.
 I hope that you, as a buyer, will keep this information with your specimen to keep track of this limited historic material.
 As I said before, once it is gone, it is gone.

 Trinitite is mostly light to dark green in color.
 I have also seen and acquired red, black, blue, brown, white, gray and silver trinitite.
 Other special features of trinitite include: Spheres, fallout activity, black crust from the specimens collected near ground zero, magnetic specimens and feldspar inclusions, all described below.

 Green trinitite: Classic trinitite is a light to dark green color, with varying shades of green in between.
-The green color is caused by a fused combination of the majority minerals that were present at the test site at the time of the detonation.
+The green color is caused by a fused combination of iron and other minerals that were present at the test site at the time of the detonation.

-Red trinitite: Red is rare and has copper in it from the wiring and cables that were used at the site.
+Red trinitite: Red is rare and has copper in it from the wiring and cables that were used at the site and from the bomb itself.